Overview

 11.4: Legal Requirements

-• The legal jurisdiction that applies to the laws governing the policies is not indicated.
+- The legal jurisdiction that applies to the laws governing any dispute is not indicated.

 11.5: Certification

-• The company has signed a privacy pledge or received a privacy certification.
+- The vendor has signed a privacy pledge or received a privacy certification.

 11.6: International Laws

-• Unclear whether the company has indicated it is a Data Controller or Data Processor.
+- Unclear whether the vendor has indicated it is a Data Controller or Data Processor.